2447643603jzp/DEF/README.md

 1.[wiki](http://wiki.ros.org/ROS/Tutorials)
 2.[古月居](https://www.bilibili.com/video/BV1zt411G7Vn/?spm_id_from=333.337.search-card.all.click&vd_source=d6ea4dbc61d9452fed12a5669810253d)
 ## Opencv and PCl
 These two libraries do not need to be deliberately studied, just learned during use.
 We use the version that comes with the system for PCL.
-We can install opencv in “ /additional bag " folder.
+We can download opencv-4.5-* in [website](https://opencv.org/releases/) .
 First, extract it and enter the folder:
 ```bash
 cd opencv
 madir build